-Tidy up your house and your tidy up your life.
+Tidy up your house and you tidy up your life.
 That’s the thesis of the book I’m reading now, The Life Changing Magic of Tidying Up by Marie Kondo.
-At a writing workshop recently, the teacher made fun of the book, but I felt it calling to me at the bookstore, so I bought it and slurped it down like vanilla ice cream with chocolate on top.
+At a writing workshop recently, the teacher made fun of the book, but I felt it calling to me at the bookstore, so I bought it.

 Kondo is Japanese and young.
 The book has been translated into English.
 There are cultural differences and concepts I just cannot buy.
 I don’t think she understands how big a modern American house can be and how much stuff is in it.
 And how rarely Americans use the word “tidy.”
 But never mind.
 I like the idea of simplifying my space by keeping only what “sparks joy” and storing it so I’m not looking at my junk everywhere I turn.